ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 ![Lab2_20](/assets/hello-hdp/hive_advanced_settings.png)

-For example, what if we wanted to **improve SQL performance** by using the new **Hive vectorization features**, where would we find the setting and how would we turn it on?
-You would need to do the following steps:
+For example, if we wanted to **improve SQL performance**, we can use the new **Hive vectorization features**.
+These settings can be found and enabled by following these steps:

 1. Click on the **Advanced** tab and scroll to find the **property**
 2. Or, start typing in the property into the property search field and then this would filter the setting you scroll for.